0xAX/asm/content/asm_6.md

         ;; Preserve the pointer to the next floating-point value from the input buffer ;; in the rax register.
         mov rax, [end_buffer_1]
-        ;; Check is it the end of the input string. cmp rax, rdi
+        ;; Check whether it is the end of the input string. cmp rax, rdi
         ;; Proceed with the second vector if we reached the end of the first. je _read_second_float_vector